cookiesncream716/helloWorld2/README.md

 ### STAGE 2 - Display the text "Hello World" in the plugin space

-1. Inside the build method, create a variable and assign the [Text](https://github.com/Tixit/Gem.js#text) property of Gem.
-Here, enter greeting as the label so it can be styled differently in a later step.
+1. Inside the build method, create a variable for the greeting Hello World by using the [Text](https://github.com/Tixit/Gem.js#text) property of Gem.
+Give it a label so it can be styled differently from text that will be coming in a later step.
+Here, greetng is used as the label.

 ```
 var greeting = Gem.Text(‘greeting’, ‘Hello World’)
 ```
 2. Use the [Block](https://github.com/Tixit/Gem.js#block) property of Gem to make an area for the plugin.
-Enter box as the label, then the greeting variable needs to be added to the Block.
+Enter box as the label.
+Then the greeting variable needs to be added to the Block.

 ```
 var box = Gem.Block(‘box’, greeting)